Kevinferl98/Morphological_operations/README.md

 # Morphological operations

-Morphological operation rapresent a suite of techniques in image processing.
-They are fundamentally grounded in two concepts: reflection and translation.
+Morphological operations represent a suite of techniques in image processing that allow particular structures of an image to emerge or be attenuated.

-These operations employ structuring elements.
-A structuring element is a matrix that defines the neighborhood used to process each pixel in the image.
-The center pixel of the structuring element, called the origin, identifies the pixel in the image being processed.
+Morphological operations work by sliding a structuring element over the image.
+A structuring element is a matrix that defines the region of pixels to be used to process each pixel of the image.
+The central pixel of the structuring element identifies the pixel of the image beign processed.

-The array of morphological operations includes dilation, erosion, opning, and closing.
+The array of morphological operations includes dilation, erosion, opening, and closing.
 When these operations are combined with different structuring elements, they can transform an image in various ways.

 ## About this project